HL7NZ/nzf/input/pagecontent/use-cases.md

 Get a specific medication based on sctid
 >[base]/Medication?code=44282231000116104

+Get recently changed medications (can be useful for maintaining a local cache)
+>[base]
 #### Document references

 Get a list of all NZF monographs (Adult monographs)